-Generally vehicles must be under four years of age when first licensed and not over eight years of age on renewal.
-A purpose built or wheelchair accessible hackney carriage must be under seven years of age when first licensed and not over 12 years of age on renewal.
+Generally vehicles must be under nine years of age when first licensed and not over fifteen years of age on renewal.
+A purpose built or wheelchair accessible hackney carriage must be under nine years of age when first licensed and not over fifteen years of age on renewal.
+Vehicles over 6 years of age that fail the licensing vehicle test on structural damage or a major mechanical issue will not be licensed.